 - Steven Universe: The Lunar Sea Spire from "Cheeseburger Backpack" appeared as an intricately designed tower at the center of a watery sinkhole somewhere in the Northwest Atlantic ocean, glowing with an unnatural light that underscored the mystical nature of the structure.
 As the episode begins it is revealed that centuries of neglect have taken their toll on the structure, and the mechanism that has kept the waters from closing in on the tower is about to fail.
 Pearl mentions that the "moon goddess" statue that was taken from the top floor of the spire is the only thing that can reverse the damage and save the spire from destruction... but the Crystal Gems are ultimately unable to return the statue to the spire, and must beat a hasty retreat as the sea sinkhole closes up and the structure is swallowed by the waves.

 - Bell-mouth spillways found in reservoirs around the world.
-When the water level is low, they look like inverted trumpet bells stick out of the water.
-When the water level is high, it looks like a hole's opened up in the surface of the water.
+When the water level is low, the top of the spillways look like inverted trumpet bells stick out of the water.
+When the water level is high, it looks like a hole has opened up in the surface of the water.
 One such spillway can be found at the Monticello Dam in California.